 About Us

-The North East Business Resilience Centre (“NEBRC”) is a police-led, not-for-profit organisation that helps protect small to medium enterprises from online crime and fraud.
+The North East Cyber Resilience Centre (“NECRC”) is a police-led organisation that helps protect small to medium enterprises from online crime and fraud.

 We are a collaboration between policing across the region, private sector business and academia and we are focused on educating and raising awareness of cyber security in the small business community.